red-data-tools/YouPlot/README.md

   <img alt="count" src="https://user-images.githubusercontent.com/5798442/101999832-30b1ae80-3d24-11eb-96fe-e5000bed1f5c.png">
 </p>

-In this example, YouPlot counts the number of chromosomes where genes are located.
 * [GENCODE - Human Release](https://www.gencodegenes.org/human/)

 Note: `count` is not very fast because it runs in a Ruby script.